thatboringcoder/SQUADBYTE-S-FED-25/README.md

 * **Elevated Moms &amp; Maternity** – The maternity category has been moved higher on the page and presented with a compelling banner and call‑to‑action.
 The new design brings expectant mothers’ products into view faster while maintaining a clean aesthetic.

-* **Featured Parenting Blogs** – Instead of burying the FirstCry Parenting content, the prototype features a **Top Vlogs** section with embedded videos.
+* **Featured Parenting Blogs** – Instead of burying the FirstCry Parenting content, the prototype features a **Top Blogs** section with embedded videos.
 Surfacing engaging parenting content encourages learning and deepens user engagement.

 * **Early Delivery Call‑out** – To improve conversion and customer satisfaction, a promotional block advertises an **early delivery option** on selected products.
 By explicitly calling out faster shipping, customers know they can get essentials in a hurry.